cvetomir-todorov/CecoChat/docs/02-design-01-approach.md

 # Persist messages as history

 Chat history has the following needs:
-* Fast small writes in the most recent part of time-series data.
+* Fast small writes in the most recent part of messages.
 That would happen as the data is materialized from the PUB/SUB backplane.
-* Recent and random range queries of time-series data for the following use cases:
+* Recent and random range queries of messages for the following use cases:
   - When a user logs-in and needs all new messages
   - When a user reviews a dialog back in time